-Component:10 Personnel Development Standards Related Policy Component Guidance/Procedures Reference/Related Documents Documentation of Professional/Post Degree Experience: An ITDS applicant with an in-field or equivalent degree must provide documentation of one year of post-degree professional experience in early intervention using the Early Steps Certification of Experience form.
-An out-of-field degree must provide documentation of at least five years of post-degree professional experience in early intervention using the Early Steps Certification of Experience form.
-An out-of-field begree must provide documentation of at least five years of post-degree professional experience in early intervention using the Early Steps Certification of Experience form.
-Internship or practicum hours which may be used to meet either the education requirement or the experience requirement, but not both; Documentation of completion of the Early Steps online orientation modules; Documentation of completion of the ITDS university coursework or ITDS online modules.
+Component: 10 Personnel Development Standards Related Policy Component Guidance/Procedures Reference/Related Documents Documentation of Professional/Post Degree Experience: a.
+An ITDS applicant with an in-field or equivalent degree must provide documentation of one year of post-degree professional experience in early intervention using the Early Steps Certification of Experience form. b.
+An out-of-field degree must provide documentation of at least five years of post-degree professional experience in early intervention using the Early Steps Certification of Experience form. c.
+Internship or practicum hours which may be used to meet either the education requirement or the experience requirement, but not both; Documentation of completion of the Early Steps online orientation modules; Documentation of completion of the ITDS university coursework or ITDS online modules. a.
 The applicant has successfully completed the university ITDS coursework at an approved university as documented by a university letter or transcripts.
-An applicant who has provided verification from a university stating successful completion of university ITDS coursework will be approved as an ITDS and is not required to take the ITDS online modules.
-The LES will compare the transcript and/or catalog coursework description from any out of state university or college to the Florida ITDS requirements, and attest that the applicant's coursework is compatible with that offered in Florida; 10.6.3 Either a certified ITDS with at least one year of experience or an enrolled Early Steps provider may serve as the primary mentor for an ITDS mentorship.
+An applicant who has provided verification from a university stating successful completion of university ITDS coursework will be approved as an ITDS and is not required to take the ITDS online modules. b.
+The LES will compare the transcript and/or catalog coursework description from any out of state university or college to the Florida ITDS requirements, and attest that the applicant's coursework is compatible with that offered in Florida; 6.
+The ITDS certificate; and 7.
+The Provider Attestation Checklist.
+10.6.3 Either a certified ITDS with at least one year of experience or an enrolled Early Steps provider may serve as the primary mentor for an ITDS mentorship.
 Early Steps Mentorship Documentation Form 10.6.4 The ITDS certification process will be implemented as follows: A. The LES Director/Coordinator will review each ITDS certification packet for approval.
 The ITDS certification packet must include: ITDS Checklist; Copy of diploma and/or transcript.
 The transcript is required for an out-of-field or equivalent degree, or if the copy of the diploma doesn't specify the major.
 The LES should verify that the degree requirements, including required university accreditation, are met by